wrouesnel/dns-config/README.md

   together with this joining character.
 Defaults to a newline.
 How this is used depends on how you choose to format your DNS configurations.

+* `--add-value-prefix` - string prefix to add to each value

+* `--add-value-suffix` - string suffix to add to each value

 ### Lookup Options
 * `--hostname` - can set the hostname use to do the lookup rather then discovering it.
 Defaults to the current hostname returned by